kebbell/kebbell/README.md

-# Hi, I'm @kebbell!

-I'm a frontend developer from the UK with a passion for crafting engaging web experiences.
-I specialize in JavaScript, HTML, CSS, and have expertise in frameworks like React, Node.js, TypeScript, and C#.
-As a Shopify Liquid developer, I excel at building responsive, dynamic user interfaces tailored to unique business needs.
+I'm a software engineer from the UK with a focus on web development, creative coding, and audio technology.
+I specialise in JavaScript, TypeScript, React, Node.js, and C#, alongside experience in Shopify Liquid development.
+Beyond web applications, I work with digital instruments, plugins, and sound design, exploring interactive media with tools like TouchDesigner.
+Whether developing seamless user interfaces or building generative audio-visual experiences, I bring a technical and detail-driven approach to every project.

-With hands-on experience in AJAX, JSON, API integration, and full-stack development, I deliver creative, robust solutions for every project.
-Whether it's modern frameworks or diving into new challenges, I’m ready to bring fresh energy to your ideas.

-Check out my work:
-🌐 Portfolio: kebbell.github.io
-🎵 Music: kebbell.github.io/SEK

-Let’s create something extraordinary together! 🚀